-Use of an objective test for online communication inevitably chills constitutionally protected speech, including speech on matters of public concern, as speakers bear the burden of catering to the potential reaction of unfamiliar listeners or readers.
+Use of an objective test for online communication inevitably chills constitutionally protected speech, including speech on matters of public concern, as speakers would bear the burden of catering to the potential reaction of unfamiliar listeners or readers.
 A subjective intent requirement addresses this problem by allowing a jury to consider more evidence about the speaker's state of mind than could be considered under a purely objective standard, including (for example) the defendant's intended message, the defendant's motive for making the statement, the defendant's awareness-or lack thereof-that similar statements he had made in the past were perceived as threatening, and so on.
 See United States v.
 Twitty, 641 F. App'x 801, 805 (10th Cir.
-2016).
+2016) ("[D]etermining the defendant's subjective intent requires a jury to address considerations not directly relevant to an objective reasonable-person standard.").